silburt/DeepMoon/README.md

 University of Toronto

-DeepMoon is a TensorFlow-based pipeline for training a convolutional neural network to recognize craters on the Moon, and determine their positions and radii.
+DeepMoon is a TensorFlow-based pipeline for training a convolutional neural network (CNN) to recognize craters on the Moon, and determine their positions and radii.
 It is the companion repo to Silburt et al. in preparation, which describes the motivation and development of the code, as well as initial results.